View on GitHub

 • assign.png - Screenshot of the “Assign” button

-For automated PR merging (if automated = true for phase3_merge feature):
+For automated PR merging (phase3_merge feature with automated = true):

 • merge_pull_request.png - Screenshot of the “Merge pull request” button